sabyrzhan/learning-progress/distributed_systems.md

 ## Availability
 Availability - is the ability of the system to continue functioning even though some parts were failed.
 To achieve it **replication** is used.

+### Replication
+Replication is the technique of storing the same piece of data in multiple nodes, so when one of then is crashed - data is not lost and the requests can be handled in other nodes almost immediately.

 ## Three pillars of observability
 1. Metrics